Company Registration No. 4194904 (England and Wales) | Charity Registration No. 1086050 (England and Wales) | NOTA 2A Parkyn Road, Nottingham, NG5 6BG

 - Policy and Practice Papers: The Journal of Sexual Aggression invites policy and practice papers, including case studies, to be submitted for review.
 These articles may discuss current or emerging legal, policy, or practice developments and debates, but must present a critical analysis, drawing on empirical research as part of the discussion.
 Authors are invited to first submit a written proposal to the Editor, for initial review by NOTA’s policy and practice subcommittee, prior to authors being invited to make a full submission to the Journal.

 Original research articles and reviews are typically 8000 words.
 A typical policy and practice paper should be no more than 6000 words; this limit does not include tables, references or figure captions.

 Tables, figures and references are not included in these word counts.
 All submissions should be written in a clear and accessible style.

 Please note that the Journal of Sexual Aggression operates a double blind peer review system.
 Authors must make sure that no identifying information can be found on their submitted cover letters, response letters, or the main manuscript file.
 The cover or title page must contain author identifying information but must be submitted as a separate file in order to exclude it from the reviewing process.

-Dr Danielle Harris – Griffith University, Southport, Australia
+Dr Danielle Harris – Deputy Director, Griffith Youth Forensic Service, Griffith Criminology Institute, Griffith University, Australia

-Dr Nadine McKillop – Lecturer, Criminology and Justice, University of the Sunshine Coast, Australia
+Dr Susan Rayment-McHugh – Co-Leader, Sexual Violence Research and Prevention Unit (SVRPU), University of the Sunshine Coast, Australia